A complete guide to my FACTOR Artist Development grants

 My spending on Marketing & Promotion is the cost of contracted freelance work on the website.
 That amount includes four hours of work in early 2020 by a local copywriter, Victoria Cowan, and a wide-ranging month of work in October 2020 in launching a Squarespace website.

-I progressed toward becoming one of Canada's most prolific young jazz composers and building an international, inter-generational audience.
+I progressed toward becoming a recognized young artist in Canada's jazz scene and building an international, inter-generational audience.

 Did you achieve your goals?
 What changed?
 Why?
 3000 character limit

-Regarding newsletter members, I did not achieve my target of 300 members.
-I attribute this failure to the lack of in-person networking in Metro Vancouver through the pandemic.
+Regarding newsletter members, I didn't achieve my target of 300 members.
+I attribute this to the lack of in-person networking in Metro Vancouver through the pandemic.
 However, I feel confident about the 120-strong email audience I did build.

-I didn't produce and pay for physical media like business cards and posters, because in-person events shuttered to such a large extent.
+I didn't produce physical media like business cards and posters, because in-person events shuttered to such a large extent.

 Likewise, I couldn't afford to pay for other marketing initiatives in this project like online media advertising or hiring friends to shoot videos.
 I also couldn't afford to manufacture CDs for this project's music.

-Regarding social media, I felt a paradigm shift in my experience with the Facebook products, YouTube, Snapchat, and Reddit around May 2020.
+Regarding social media, I felt a shift in my experience with the Facebook products, YouTube, Snapchat, and Reddit around May 2020.
 For both tactical and personal reasons, I resolved to stop directing so much time toward these platforms.
-I've deactivated from most of them by now, especially since October 2020.
-I'm pleased with the results so far, as I've found more time to develop my art and run my business.
-Additionally, I've lost nothing from the growth rate of my newsletter members despite the lack of social media content.
+I deactivated from most of them for the time being, especially since October 2020.
+I'm pleased with the results so far, as I've found more time to develop my business.
+Additionally, I've lost nothing so far from the growth rate of my newsletter members despite the lack of social media content.

-I found that Linkedin was not conducive to my professional music activity, so I stopped directing time toward the platform.
+I found that Linkedin was not conducive to my professional music activity, so I didn't put any time toward the platform.

-I didn't promote the project to radio in 2020, but in 2021, I did distribute "In Shadows" with a promotional onesheet to Canadian community radio stations.
-I did so myself via cold email.
+I didn't promote the project to radio in 2020, but in 2021, I did distribute "In Shadows" with a promotional onesheet to Canadian community radio stations via cold email.

 Instead of curating my own playlists, I chose to learn best practices for submitting to existing curators' playlists.
 Therefore, "In Shadows" earned placements on a few small playlists as the result of my cold outreach.